RachelKoldenhoven/mixology/README.md

 TODO:
+1. Prettier
+2. Intall and get linter working
-1. Complete schema for 10.
+3. Complete schema for 10.
 (Get data in tables)
-2. Render all data
+4. Render all data
-3. Cleanup
-4. Intall and get linter working
 5. README- Create ENV for postgres for user